Please see my full disclosure policy here for more information.

 A tip for those on a budget: The best views in Eze are from the garden at the top of the village, but if you don’t want to pay the entrance fee, head over to the cemetery next to the church.
 Head up the upper path of the cemetery (the one to the left) and you will get to a viewpoint where you will get about 75% of the view that you would have had at the top without any entrance fee.

 Villefranche Sur Mer:

 This village is located right on the coast, just east of Nice.
-It is not a village that I saw on the lists of “must visit tourist sights”, which made it all that much more appealing to my “off the beaten path” radar.
+It is not a village that I saw on most people’s lists of “best places to visit around Nice France”, which made it all that much more appealing to my off the beaten path radar.